Energy Engineering BEng (Hons)

 You will explore both conventional energy systems and renewable energy technologies.
 You will also undertake an engineering project, which will showcase your skills and knowledge in solving an industry-related problem to prospective employers.

-- You will study emerging technology, making you highly employable for the future
+- You will study an emerging technology, making you highly employable for the future

 - You will develop relevant key employability skills such as problem solving, critical thinking, and communication and interpersonal skills

-- You will undertake major industry-related projects to showcase your expertise in solving engineering problems
+- You will undertake a major industry-related project to showcase your expertise in solving engineering problems

 - You can study full-time or part-time to suit your personal and professional circumstances

 - You can exit at each level with a valuable qualification